 Teaching/classroom assistant: job description

-Key responsibilities of the job include:
+Key responsibilities of teaching or learning support assistants include:

 - giving extra help to children with special needs or those for whom English is not their first language

 - helping to develop programmes of learning activities and adapting appropriate materials

 - assisting with marking and correcting work

 - helping with school events, trips and activities

 The role played by teaching assistants within schools can be vital in helping children gain basic literacy and numeric skills, particularly at key stage one.

 - Voluntary-controlled schools

 Vacancies are advertised in local authority vacancy lists, local and national newspapers and in publications such as the Times Educational Supplement.
 Schools may also recruit directly.